Amin-MAG/My-Notes/Databases.md

 ## Relation Database Management Systems

-They are usually apply the rule of ACID.
+They are usually apply the rule of [ACID](ACID.md).

 ## Non-Relation Database Management Systems

-This DMS drops the concept of consistency from ACID and whole idea of relations.
+This DMS drops the concept of consistency from [ACID](ACID.md) and whole idea of relations.

-# ACID

-## Atomicity

-All transactions are all or nothing.

-## Consistency

-It means foreign key and other constrains will always be enforced.
-Consistency make databases harder to scale.

-## Isolation

-Different kind of transactions will not interfere with each other.

-## Durability

-They offer durability because the data is stored on the disk.

 # How to choose database